fwolling/PPGraw/src/README.md

 # PPGraw

 *PPGraw* is a Python tool developed for the analytical quality review of supposedly raw, unfiltered photoplethysmography signals.
-This directory contains an excerpt from the raw, unfiltered reference data [ref_sample.p](ref_sample.p), the Python tool itself [PPGraw.py](PPGraw.py), a Jupyter notebook [show_ref.ipynb](show_ref.ipynb) to visualize the reference signal, and a Jupyter notebook [how_review.ipynb](show_review.ipynb) that runs a quality review on the reference data and details the 7 multi-varied decision metrics.
+This directory contains an excerpt from the raw, unfiltered reference data [ref_sample.p](ref_sample.p), the Python tool itself [PPGraw.py](PPGraw.py), a Jupyter notebook [ref_show.ipynb](ref_show.ipynb) to visualize the reference signal, and a Jupyter notebook [ref_review.ipynb](ref_review.ipynb) that runs a quality review on the reference data and details the 7 multi-varied decision metrics.

 * **ref_sample.p** is a Python Pickle file containing a 3-minute excerpt of the raw, unfiltered photoplethysmography reference data
 * **PPGraw.py** contains the Python class of the analytical tool *PPGraw* for the automated quality review of raw photoplethysmography signals
-* **show_ref.ipynb** is a Jupyter notebook that visualizes the provided reference data
+* **ref_show.ipynb** is a Jupyter notebook that visualizes the provided reference data
-* **show_review.ipynb** is a Jupyter notebook that runs the quality review on the reference data and details the 7 multi-varied decision metrics
+* **ref_review.ipynb** is a Jupyter notebook that runs the quality review on the reference data and details the 7 multi-varied decision metrics

 ### Download
 This GitHub repository provides the developed analytical tool *PPGraw*.